Fast and optimal generation of entanglement in bosonic Josephson junctions: Entanglement generation around =

-In Fig.~\ref{FigMin} we plot the minimum (in time) value of $\xi^2_{\rm opt}$ and $\zeta^2_{\rm opt}$ as a function of $\Lambda$.
+In Fig.~\ref{FigMin} we plot the minimum values in time of $\xi^2_{\rm opt}$ and $\zeta^2_{\rm opt}$ as a function of $\Lambda$.
 The solid line is Eq.~(\ref{xi_stable}), while symbols are numerical results.
 We see that the maximal generation of entanglement depends on $\Lambda$ and Eq.~(\ref{xi_stable}), predicting an unphysical $\zeta^2_{\rm min} \to 0$ for $\Lambda \to 1$ and finite $N$ (which corresponds to a diverging QFI), fails when approaching the critical value.
-The region where our approximation predicts the correct minima increase increasing the number of particles.
+The region where our approximation predicts the correct minima increases with the number of particles.

 {\it Unstable regime $\Lambda > N/(N+1)$.} In the unstable regime, the quantum dynamics of the initial CSS (\ref{CSS2}) is quite different from the stable one.
-As shown in Fig.~(\ref{HusPi}) for $\Lambda=2$, the initial CSS symmetric Wigner distribution evolves quickly in a highly asymmetric ellipse, stretching along the separatrix of the mean-field dynamics.
-We thus expect to find a large generation of useful entanglement in this regime.
+As shown in the right column of Fig.~(\ref{HusPi}) for $\Lambda=2$, the initial CSS symmetric Wigner distribution evolves quickly in a highly asymmetric ellipse, stretching along the separatrix of the mean-field dynamics.
+This highly squeezed distribution leads us to expect a stronger generation of metrologically useful entanglement with respect to the stable regime.
 For long times the state wraps around the mean-field fixed points at $\phi=\pi$ and $2\mean{\hat{J}_z}/N = \pm \sqrt{1+1/\Lambda^2}$ and large negative values of the Wigner function are obtained.
-In the unstable regime, the phase potential $V(\phi)$ is non-confining and the harmonic approximation works for relatively short times.
+In the unstable regime, the phase potential $V(\phi)$ is non-confining and the harmonic approximation is appropriate for relatively short times.
 We find